WapStart/plus1-android-sdk/README.md

 3. Follow these steps to set up the manifest.

 ## Manifest configuration
 The first step is adding custom url-scheme and the host.
 It is a necessary action in order to be able to return to the App from Browser after syncing cookie of user.
+If you are using *setDisabledOpenLinkAction(true)* of [Plus1Request](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1Request.md), you may skip this section (not recommended).

 Example: